Kisan people

-The Kisan or nagesia are a tribal group found in Odisha, West Bengal and Jharkhand.
+The Kisan are a tribal group found in the Indian states of Odisha, West Bengal and Jharkhand.
 They are traditional farmers and a food gathering people.
 They speak Kisan, a dialect of Kurukh, as well as Odia and Sambalpuri.
 The tribe mainly lives in northwestern Odisha, in the districts of Sundergarh, Jharsuguda and Sambalpur.
 Other populations live in Malda district in western West Bengal and Latehar and Gumla districts of western Jharkhand.
+They also reside in Nepal's Jhapa district in small number(around 1000).

 Culture

 Marriage

-The Kisan community practices endogamy & exogamy.
+The Kisan community practise endogamy and exogamy.
 Most practice monogamy, but bigamy is also accepted.
 The community practices adult marriage.
 Marriage within the same bansa is also forbidden, since they share a bloodline.
 However, since bansa is patrillineal, marriage with the maternal uncle's daughter is accepted and common.
 Widows are allowed to remarry.

-The Kisan recognize several forms of marriage common to tribal groups of central and eastern India: marriage by negotiation (arranged marriage), marriage by capture, love marriage, marriage by intrusion, marriage by adoption and marriage by exchange.
+The Kisan recognise several forms of marriage common to tribal groups of central and eastern India: marriage by negotiation (arranged marriage), marriage by capture, love marriage, marriage by intrusion, marriage by adoption and marriage by exchange.
 Of these, marriage by negotiation is the most common, and is known as benja.
 In this marriage, the father or guardian of the person to be married selects the partner.
 In these negotiations the village headman is consulted.

 The benja process is as follows.
 The agua, a mediator who negotiates between the two families, approaches the bride's father to ask for his daughter's hand in marriage for the groom.
 Then the groom and his family visit the bride's house with gifts of rice, handia (rice-beer), and animals.
 By the taking of the food, the bride's family accepts the groom's proposal.
 The groom's party prepares their food, celebrates with the bride's family in the evening, and returns to their village.
 The bride's relatives then visit the groom's village.
 Next, the two families settle on a bride price, called kania muli hessu or sukha mula.
 The price is paid in rice and may be 10 khani, equivalent to 1 quintal of rice, and is paid by the groom's father to the bride's family.
 One the kania mula is settled, the date of marriage is fixed with the consent of the kalo, or village priest.
 Since marriage is time-consuming it can only take place after the harvest, where there is little work to do in the field.